IQ Scores. In Exercises 5–8, find the area of the shaded region. ... | Channels for Pearson+

 Z-Scores

 A Z-score indicates how many standard deviations an element is from the mean.
 It is calculated by subtracting the mean from the score and then dividing by the standard deviation.
-Z-scores are essential for determining the area under the normal curve, which helps in finding probabilities associated with specific IQ scores, such as those between 112 and 124 in this case.
+For the IQ score of 118, the Z-score can be calculated to determine its position relative to the mean, which is essential for finding the area under the curve.

 Recommended video: